 Patients who have undergone knee surgery at least one year ago

 What does the study involve?

-Participants will be given the opportunity to choose to have their assessments carried out by a physiotherapist in either their home or in a clinical setting.
-At the first visit a physiotherapist will carry out the F8W test.
-A second appointment will then be made between 7-21 days later.
-This visit will involve two separate tests, once with the same physiotherapist who attended the first appointment and a second test with a different physiotherapist.
-This will help us to establish the reliability of the test over time and the reliability of the test between different measuring physiotherapists.
+Participants are given the opportunity to choose to have their assessments carried out by a physiotherapist in either their home or in a clinical setting.
+At the first visit a physiotherapist carries out the F8W test.
+A second appointment is then made between 7-21 days later.
+This visit involves two separate tests, once with the same physiotherapist who attended the first appointment and a second test with a different physiotherapist.
+This will help to establish the reliability of the test over time and the reliability of the test between different measuring physiotherapists.

 What are the possible benefits and risks of participating?

-We do not expect any particular benefits for the participants from taking part in this study.
+No particular benefits are expected for the participants from taking part in this study.
 All the assessments chosen are used in clinical practice and have been used safely in the past.
-There are no known particular side effects of the assessments and an experienced physiotherapist will be with the participants throughout to monitor how they are doing and check they are safe.
+There are no known particular side effects of the assessments and an experienced physiotherapist is with the participants throughout to monitor how they are doing and check they are safe.
 Participants may experience some pain or tiredness whilst carrying out the tests but they will be offered a rest in between each test and they may stop the test at any point should they wish to.